Bob Haney: DC Comics

 Haney was the writer of many of the issues of The Brave and the Bold including #59 (April–May 1965) which featured Batman's first team-up in the title.
 Haney scripted issue #85 (Aug.-Sept 1969) wherein artist Neal Adams updated Green Arrow's visual appearance by designing a new costume for the character.
 Haney frequently disregarded continuity by scripting stories which contradicted DC's canon or by writing major heroes in an out-of-character fashion.
+Haney himself, along with artist Jim Aparo, appeared as a character in The Brave and the Bold #124 (January 1976).
 Haney's final story of the series was a Batman and Kamandi team-up in issue #157 (Dec.
 1979).

 Among his contributions to the Aquaman mythos are the characters Tula introduced in Aquaman #33 (May–June 1967) and Nuidis Vulko in The Brave and the Bold #73 (Aug.–Sept.
 1967).
+He also co-created Black Manta who first appeared in Aquaman #35 (September 1967).

 The Super-Sons, Superman Jr. and Batman Jr., were co-created by Haney and Dick Dillin in World's Finest Comics #215 (January 1973).
 Haney introduced Batman's older brother, Thomas Wayne Jr., in World's Finest Comics #223 (May–June 1974).
 This story was used a basis for a plot detail in the "Court of Owls" story arc in 2012.
 The House of Mystery's host Cain, a character modeled on writer Len Wein, was created by Haney with artist Jack Sparling and editor Joe Orlando.

-His later war comics work included the four page "Dirty Job," illustrated by Alex Toth, for Our Army at War #241 (February 1972), which has been described as Haney's "true masterpiece".
+His later war comics work included the four-page "Dirty Job," illustrated by Alex Toth, for Our Army at War #241 (February 1972), which has been described as Haney's "true masterpiece".
 He wrote the "Unknown Soldier" feature in Star Spangled War Stories in 1971 and 1972.
 He returned in 1977 and oversaw the series being renamed after the character.
 He wrote the retitled series until its cancellation with #268 (October 1982).

 Haney's stories in the 1960s and 1970s, especially with the Teen Titans and the Super-Sons, often dealt with youth culture and current issues, but by the late 1970s and early 1980s, Haney struggled to produce material that DC's editors considered timely or contemporary.
 This led to clashes with the DC editorial staff and ultimately to his departure from the comics industry.